-Bachelor of Science in Clinical Laboratory Science Major in Clinical Laboratory Science (Minimum required: 136 semester hours)
+Bachelor of Science in Clinical Laboratory Science Major in Clinical Laboratory Science

-- 1. Any student who did not complete at least two years of the same foreign language in high school is required to take 6-8 hours of the same foreign language. - Any student who did not complete one year of general computer science (literacy) course in high school is required to take a placement course, CLEP, or college course work. - See University College section of the catalog for course options that satisfy literature, natural science, and social science components.
+- Any student who did not complete at least two years of the same foreign language in high school is required to take 6-8 hours of the same foreign language. - Any student who did not complete one year of general computer science (literacy) course in high school is required to take a placement course, CLEP, or college course work. - See University College section of the catalog for course options that satisfy literature, natural science, and social science components.